Stellar triples with chemically homogeneously evolving inner binaries: Results of population synthesis simulations

 \section{Results of population synthesis simulations}

 In Table \ref{tab:mainnumbers}, we provide an overview of our sampled systems based on the evolutionary type of the inner binary.
-Out of our sampled population of triples, only about 10 per cent of the triples have an inner binary where both stars evolve chemically homogeneously from ZAMS (CHE at ZAMS triples, see Table \ref{tab:mainnumbers}), and we follow the further evolution only for these triples.
+Out of our sampled population of triples, only about 10 per cent have an inner binary where both stars evolve chemically homogeneously from ZAMS (\textit{CHE at ZAMS triples}, see Table \ref{tab:mainnumbers}).
+We follow the further evolution only for these systems.
 About 75 per cent of CHE at ZAMS triples qualify as CHE triples and we focus on these systems for the majority of the paper.
 For the remaining 25 per cent, we distinguish three scenarios: \begin{itemize} \item \textbf{The inner stars transition to classical evolution}.
 As the orbit of the inner binary widens due to stellar winds, the rotational frequencies of the inner stars decrease, because the stellar tides enforce synchronization between the stellar spins and the (new longer) orbital period.
 If the inner orbit widens sufficiently, the angular rotational frequencies of the inner stars drop below $\omega_{\rm CHE}$ and therefore these stars transition to classical evolution.
 This occurs only in our moderate metallicity model (15.5 per cent of all CHE at ZAMS triples at Z = 0.005 and 0 per cent at Z = 0.0005). \item \textbf{The inner binary does not survive the contact phase during the MS phase of the inner stars}.
 We assume a merger takes place when both stars overflow their outer Lagrangian point during the contact phase.
 This occurs during mass equalization in the contact phase or due to GW emission, which lead to shrinkage of the inner orbit.
-As orbital widening due to stellar winds prevent mergers, the process occurs more efficiently at low metallicities (about 9 per cent of all CHE at ZAMS triples at Z = 0.005 metallicity and 17.5 per cent at Z=0.0005). \item \textbf{Computational issue.} Finally, we note that the simulation of about 2 (6.7) per cent of CHE at ZAMS triples fails at Z = 0.005 (Z = 0.0005).
-This can occur because either no solution is found for the secular orbital evolution of the system, or the computation time exceeds the allowed CPU time (which is 5000 seconds per system). \end{itemize}
+As orbital widening due to stellar winds can counteract both of these processes, inner binary merger occurs more frequently at low metallicities (i.e. about 9 per cent of all CHE at ZAMS triples at Z = 0.005 metallicity and 17.5 per cent at Z=0.0005). \item \textbf{Computational issue.} Finally, we note that the simulation of about 2 (6.7) per cent of CHE at ZAMS triples fails at Z = 0.005 (Z = 0.0005).
+This can occur because either no solution is found for the secular orbital evolution of the system, or the computation time exceeds the allowed CPU time (which is 5000 seconds per system).
+Computational issues arise more often for systems that are close to the dynamical instability (i.e. have low $a_{\rm out}/a_{\rm in}$).
+Therefore, our estimates for the occurrence rates of systems, in which stellar merger due to ZLK oscillations or dynamical instability occurs should be considered as a lower limit (see next subsection). \end{itemize}